alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

     as `-0.9` becomes `0` and `255.5` becomes `255`, they are still within
     the range and representable by `uint8_t`.

-- But why does C standard has two seemingly inconsistent way to handle `unsigned int`?
+- But why does the C standard have two seemingly inconsistent ways to handle `unsigned int`?

   - The reason for this apparent semantic inconsistency in the C Standard is